Learn something new every day

 More Info... by email

 A set of good quality headphones is a must in a set of DJ equipment.
 Most DJs find that a noisy DJ booth can make it difficult to hear the music being mixed.
-If no booth is available and the DJ finds herself and her DJ equipment practically in the middle of the party or dance, hearing the music clearly is nearly impossible without headphones.
-The experts agree that headphones in a DJ equipment set should be lightweight and have a closed back to help filter out background noise.
+If no booth is available and the DJ finds herself and her equipment practically in the middle of the party or dance, hearing the music clearly is nearly impossible without headphones.
+The experts agree that headphones should be lightweight and have a closed back to help filter out background noise.
 Headphones should also have a wide frequency response.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!